lkiesow/leihs-wiki/leihs-Admin-Guide.md

          bind_pwd: ******

 You may have to adapt the `search_field` option to point at the LDAP attribute that contains your usernames.
 The `search_field` dictates what users will have to write in the "Login" field on login.

+You will also have to go to the settings dialog in leihs and add the absolute path to your LDAP.yml there in the `ldap_config field.

 #### Modifying app/controllers/authenticator/ldap_authentication_controller.rb